Macron warns against nationalism in apparent rebuke of Trump at WWI commemoration

 Before taking his place standing alongside Macron, Putin approached Trump for a brief handshake and flashed the president a thumbs up.
 Putin also shook hands with first lady Melania Trump.

-No formal meeting between Trump and Putin is scheduled for Sunday.
-White House press secretary Sarah Sanders told NBC News, however, that they are likely to exchange “a quick hello,” possibly at a luncheon following the ceremony.
+No formal meeting between Trump and Putin was scheduled for Sunday.
+Sanders told NBC News, however, that it's likely the two would exchange “a quick hello,” possibly at the luncheon for world leaders that Macron hosted after the ceremony.

 Macron’s pointed remarks could also be aimed at Putin, who has increasingly displayed Russian aggression in Europe and the U.S., where he is accused by American intelligence agencies of interfering in the 2016 presidential election to help Trump.